pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 > can_dead_letter(): bool

-- **returns**: bool - true if queue is able to send messages to dead letter queue.
+- **returns**: bool - True if the queue is able to send messages to dead letter queue.

 #### can_message_count